Story Behind the Song: Chris Young, ‘Tomorrow’

-Chris: Not only are these guys amazing songwriters, they are also amazing people.
-I would run into them a lot, especially Anthony because he knew my parents, and every time we’d see each other we would say, “Hey let’s get together and write,” but it just never happened.
+Young: Not only are these guys amazing songwriters, they are also amazing people.
+I would run into them a lot, especially Anthony, because he knew my parents, and every time we’d see each other, we would say, “Hey let’s get together and write,” but it just never happened.

-Frank is minding his own business and when we get ready to start on an idea, he says, “Hey, before you start on that, I’ve got this little thing I’ve been working on.”
+Frank is minding his own business, and when we get ready to start on an idea, he says, “Hey, before you start on that, I’ve got this little thing I’ve been working on.”
 He plays us half the song, maybe a chorus and a melody, and we were like, “Our ideas were dumb, let’s work on that!”

-Anthony: My office is down the hall from [Chris'] mother’s office, and we always talked back and forth, and she had mentioned to me that I should write with Chris.
+Smith: My office is down the hall from [Chris'] mother’s office, and we always talked back and forth, and she had mentioned to me that I should write with Chris.
 Frank and I wrote a lot together, and we talked about writing with Chris, but it didn’t happen at first.
 I think things like this happen when they’re supposed to in Nashville.
-It was at that time and point that we were supposed to write, and then it was OK.
+It was at that time and point that we were supposed to write, and then it was okay.
 Then it was like we couldn’t believe it took us all that time to write together.
 So it worked out as it should have.

-Chris: Someone called and said, “Why don’t you drop by this place, there are gonna be some people from SESAC there,” but no one told me it was their Christmas party and to dress appropriately.
+Young: Someone called and said, “Why don’t you drop by this place, there are gonna be some people from SESAC there,” but no one told me it was their Christmas party and to dress appropriately.
 I think you two guys were the only ones who spoke to me, and I was trying to sneak out the whole time.
 I had on these old jeans and that orange shirt, and I stood out really bad.

 I have to say that sometimes you have good friends you try to write with, and that doesn’t always work out.
 The fun thing about these guys is that not only are they good friends, but it works for us to write together, too.
 It’s good to be friends, but when you write great songs with people that you enjoy seeing and being around, then it’s great.